 Below you’ll not only find the brightest flashlight at the most affordable price, but also an unbiased review of the brightest flashlights broken down into three prices ranges, less than $50, less than $500 and more than $500.

 First, understand that Lumen is the measure of total light output falling on a surface of one square foot.
 Many people ask how to convert between candelas to lumen and it’s not possible to make a direct conversion, there are just too many factors.
 For example, here is a description of lumen:

 A lumen is the quantity of light energy per unit time arriving, leaving or going through a surface.
 The unit of luminous flux is the lumen (lm).
 A dinner candle shines at about 12 lumens.
 If a uniform point source of 1 candela is at the center of a sphere of 1-foot radius, which has an opening of 1 square foot area at its surface, the quantity of light that passes through is called a lumen.
 The sphere has a total surface area of 12.57 square feet.
-Since by definition, a lumen flows to each square foot of surface area, a uniform point of 1 candela produces 12.57 lumens. – taken from the book ‘The use of and need for preservation standards in architectural conversion by Lauren B. Sickles-Taves, ISBN 0803126069, 9780803126060, page 35.
+Since by definition, a lumen flows to each square foot of surface area, a uniform point of 1 candela produces 12.57 lumens. – See book by Lauren B. Sickles-Taves, ISBN 0803126069, 9780803126060, page 35.